Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-tech.md

 **When: **during design and development.

 **Description: **
 Captchas are often the source of difficulties for users.
-If the implementation of an anti-spam system can not be avoided, it is advisable to move towards a more flexible solution for the user & nbsp ;:
+If the implementation of an anti-spam system can not be avoided, it is advisable to move towards a more flexible solution for the user:

 - Double authentication
 - Hidden form field to leave blank (honeypot technique), not visible to the user
 - Providing phone support to ensure that the customer is a real person
 - A check to ensure that the same <abbr>IP</abbr>/User agent combination does not attempt to submit the form more than N times per second.

-If no other alternative is possible, it is essential to provide an alternative for captcha only visual or sound by proposing a combination of captcha types: an audio + visual captcha, logical tests (question whose answer is obvious, mathematical test simple ...) + classic visual captcha ...
+If no other alternative is possible, it is essential to provide an alternative for captcha only visual or sound by proposing a combination of captcha types: an audio + visual captcha, logical tests (question whose answer is obvious, mathematical test simple …) + classic visual captcha …

-**Reference <abbr>WCAG</abbr>&nbsp;:**
+**Reference <abbr>WCAG</abbr>:**
 - <a href="https://www.w3.org/TR/WCAG21/#non-text-content">1.1.1 Non-text Content</a>

 ## 27. Identify and maintain consistency of groupings and different regions of the page